opf/openproject/docs/development/concepts/permissions/README.md

 # Development concept: Permissions

 OpenProject is very flexible when it comes to authorization and granting permissions to users.
-The OpenProject application uses a Role-based access control (RBAC) approach to grant individual users permissions to projects.
+The OpenProject application uses a Role-based access control (RBAC) approach to grant individual users permissions to projects or individual resources.

-With RBAC, the application defines a set of roles that users and groups can be individually assigned to within the scope of a project or globally.
+With RBAC, the application defines a set of roles that users and groups can be individually assigned to within the scope of a project, resource or globally.
 In OpenProject, the roles and permissions contained within are freely configurable.
 There can be an arbitrary number of roles defined.

 ## Key takeaways

 *Permissions in OpenProject...*

 - use the Role-based access control (RBAC) approach to allow fine-grained access to authorized resources
-- are assigned to users and groups through roles on a per-project or global level
+- are assigned to users and groups through roles on a per-project, per-resource or global level
 - are often communicated to the frontend through the presence of action links in HAL resources

 ## Definition of roles

 Roles in OpenProject can be defined in the global administration.
-If you would read about roles from a user experience, please see the [Roles & Permissions guide](../../../system-admin-guide/users-permissions/roles-permissions/#roles-and-permissions)
+If you want to read about roles from a user experience, please see the [Roles & Permissions guide](../../../system-admin-guide/users-permissions/roles-permissions/#roles-and-permissions)

 In the backend, roles are a Rails model [`Role`](https://github.com/opf/openproject/tree/dev/app/models/role.rb) that holds a set of permissions associated in a `RolePermission` lookup table.

 There are multiple types of roles: